 A key element in the provision of FAPE for students with disabilities is the availability of skilled personnel to implement each student's IEP.
-Through the collaborative efforts of DSES and the OTLS-Curriculum and Instructional Programs (OTLS-CIP), special education staff members who deliver the general education curriculum to students with disabilities participate in required, voluntary, and school-specific professional learning activities, including webinars, that ensure the delivery of effective instructional best practices.
-Voluntary training modules provide PLOs for all school personnel responsible for IEP implementation including general educators, school counselors, psychologists, pupil personnel workers, administrators, and paraeducators.
+Through the collaborative efforts of DSES and the Office of Curriculum and Instructional Programs (OCIP), special education staff members who deliver the general education curriculum to students with disabilities participate in required, voluntary, and school-specific PL activities, including webinars, that ensure the delivery of effective instructional best practices.

-Professional learning activities are aligned with the other system initiatives that focus on the provision of special education services within home or consortia schools.
-OTLS-SE, OTLS-CIP, and OTLS-School Support and Improvement (OTLS-SSI) continue to collaborate to ensure that students with disabilities gain access to the general education curriculum at all school levels.
-General and special education teachers participate in PLOs based on best practices associated with Specially Designed Instruction, collaborative planning, differentiated instruction, and the use of technology.
-Furthermore, professional learning is provided to support the instruction of students with Autism Spectrum Disorders (ASD) in the LRE.
+PL activities are aligned with the other system initiatives that focus on the provision of special education services within home or consortia schools.
+OSE, OCIP, and Office of School Support and Well-Being (OSSWB) continue to collaborate to ensure that students with disabilities gain access to the general education curriculum at all school levels.
+General and special education teachers (SETs) participate in PLOs based on best practices associated with Specially Designed Instruction (SDI), collaborative planning, differentiated instruction, and the use of technology.
+Furthermore, PL is provided to support the instruction of students with autism spectrum disorders (ASD) in the LRE.
 As technology supports have evolved for our students with vision, hearing, and communication challenges, training is provided to enhance the support for this group of students.
-Staff members will have multiple opportunities during the 2022-2023 school year to build their capacity in this arena.
+Staff members will have multiple opportunities during the 2023-2024 school year to build their capacity in this area.
 The PLOs focus on building the skills staff members need to support students with unique learning styles in accessing the curriculum.
-To support further skill development, professional learning also will be provided in the areas needed to support prekindergarten (pre-K) services, social emotional needs of students, and transition services.
+To support further skill development, PL also will be provided in the areas needed to support prekindergarten (pre-K) services, social-emotional needs of students, and transition services.